gen-keypair

 cat keypair.txt

-# 3. Add to .env file (manual or scripted)
+# 3. Add to .env file with the correct variable names

 # 4. Restart cc-backend to use new keys